Augmentation Consultation and Physical Exam

-Everything mentioned in the physical exam outlined above will lead to selecting the proper implant type, size, profile, shape, etc. Dr. Cruise will provide his expert breast augmentation recommendations, but it is important for you to have a voice as well.
+Everything mentioned in the physical exam outlined above will lead to selecting the proper implant type, size, profile, shape, etc. Joseph T Cruise, MD will provide his expert breast augmentation recommendations, but it is important for you to have a voice as well.
 Some of the decisions that will need to be made include:

 - Implant substance (saline or silicone)

 - Implant shape (round or shaped)

 - Implant profile (low, moderate, high, ultra high)

 - Implant placement (above muscle, below muscle, sub-muscular)

 - Incision type (nipple, breast crease, arm pit, belly button)

 More information about implant types and incisions can be found here: Types of Breast Implants Explained